OSLAT: Open Set Label Attention Transformer for Medical Entity Retrieval and Span Extraction: Datasets

 \subsection{Train/Test dataset construction}

 We start with an intermediate dataset of the form (${\bf x}_k, E_{k}$) where ${\bf x}_k$ is the $k^{th}$ input text that has a set $E_k$ of entities to reflect that multiple entities can be in the same input text.
-Then, $\mathcal{E} = \cup_{k} E_k$ is universe of entities, and $p(e)$ is marginal probability of entity $e$ in the dataset.
+Then, $\mathcal{E} = \cup_{k} E_k$ is the universe of entities, and $p(e)$ is the marginal probability of entity $e$ in the dataset. \paragraph*{Constructing $\mathcal{E}_{\seen}$, $\mathcal{E}_{\unseen}$:} For our experiments, we choose 10\% of the entities as \unseen.
+We choose these entities randomly from 20\%, 40\%, and 40\% from high, medium, and low marginal probability bins of $p(e)$ so that we capture entities across the spectrum of frequency distribution.